 Bassiani is open one night a week, and the door operates on "face control," according to Zviad.
 “We have to struggle in order to keep the vibe right inside.
 We don’t care about nicely dressed or cool people, we only use door policy in order to avoid aggressive people,” he explained, noting that Georgians “really like to drink.”
 While Bassiani is often compared to Berlin megaclub Berghain—the ultimate compliment in the club world—the founders maintain their place is completely different.
 “We are trying to keep a kind of freshness to the club,” said Zviad, who goes to Bassiani every weekend and stays until noon the following day as a matter of quality control.

-Bassiani is also booking bigger DJs who regularly sell out other venues, such as Richie Hawtin and Marcel Dettman.
-“There are thousands of DJs who would never have come to Georgia if there was no Bassiani," Zviad said.
+Bassiani is also booking bigger DJs who regularly sell out other venues, such as Marcel Dettman.
+“There are some DJ's that did not know about Georgia, and if it wasn't for Bassiani they have never came,"" Zviad said.
 "They don’t even know where Georgia is on the map.
 When they come here and realize the sound system, DJ booth, and crowd are all perfect, they’re shocked."

 But Georgia’s own influence on the international scene is also growing.
 The resident DJs who started at Bassiani three years ago are climbing the ranks.
 Last weekend, their resident DJ played at Berghain.
 “All of our friends and colleagues went to Berlin to see him play," Zviad recalled.
 "Berghain has never seen that many Georgians.”